alvarovegahd/sciviper/README.md

   }'
 ```

+# Testing ViperGPT on CharXiv and Grading

+To test ViperGPT on CharXiv, follow these steps:

+### To run a subset of CharXiv
+If you wish to test a subset of CharXiv (rather than thousands of questions), go into the `data` directory and remove samples from the `{mode}_{split}.json` file you would like to test on.
+For instance, say you want to test on the `descriptive` mode for the `val` split.
+Go into `descriptive_val.json` and simply delete a large portion of the images from the file (e.g., "5" and onwards).
+ViperGPT will only be tested and evaluated on the image-question pairs remaining in the `.json` file.
+(Please make sure to not commit this modified file).

+### To run ViperGPT
+Run `sbatch benchmark_on_charxiv.sh`.
+Before doing so, please do the following:

+- Within `benchmark_on_charxiv.sh`, update your email address, and the location of your conda installation
+- Ensure the `mode` and `split` flags match what you wish to test

+The results of this test will appear in `./results`.
+They are in the `.gitignore` and will therefore not be committed.
+All print statements during this run will show up in a text file in `./jobs`.

+### To evaluate the results

+Within `evaluate.sh`, change the `mode` and `split` flags to match what you gathered results for.
+Also, add an `openai_key`.
+Then simply run this script using `sh evaluate.sh` (no need for GPU support).
+Ideally, in the future, we can evaluate using ollama.

 # ViperGPT: Visual Inference via Python Execution for Reasoning

 This is the code for the paper [ViperGPT: Visual Inference via Python Execution for Reasoning](https://viper.cs.columbia.edu) by [Dídac Surís](https://www.didacsuris.com/)\*, [Sachit Menon](https://sachit-menon.github.io/)\* and [Carl Vondrick](https://www.cs.columbia.edu/~vondrick/).